roytang/blog/content/post/2002/07/cheap-rushing.md

 1v1.

-If you think that rushing makes the game &#8220;no fun&#8221;, then maybe
+If you think that rushing makes the game "no fun&#8221;, then maybe

 you should be playing another game.
 Warcraft III is a *strategy

-game*, the &#8220;fun&#8221; is in finding strategies to beat your opponent.
+game*, the "fun&#8221; is in finding strategies to beat your opponent.

 Rushing is a strategy, just like any other, and it can be